-UNIQA, as a company with international operations, competes for executives in the international market.
+UNIQA operates internationally and is growing strongly in the foreign markets in CEE/SEE and is competing for executives in the international market.
 Therefore, it is in UNIQA's reasonable commercial interest to attract and motivate high-performing executives by offering internationally competitive, performance-related forms of remuneration and thus promote their long-term loyalty to the company.
 A stock option plan, or a similar remuneration regime, is deemed to be a well-suited and internationally practiced model to achieve this goal.
 Stock option plans have been introduced by a number of Austrian companies.
 If an employee participation program (including a stock option plan) were to be introduced, UNIQA would define its long-term goals on the basis of the principle of sustainability (and, in the case of Management Board members, in accordance with the remuneration policy).